measurement-factory/squid-notes/thumbs.md

 ----

-When writing ssl_bump rules, always tell Squid what to do at every step
+<a name="admin-cfg-each-step"></a>When writing ssl_bump rules, always tell Squid what to do at every step
 ----

 ... by making sure that at least one applicable ssl_bump rule matches at every